Jordan Jackson (soccer)

 Jordan Alexa Jackson (born September 19, 1990) is an American soccer player from Overland Park, Kansas.
 She last played for Houston Dash of the National Women's Soccer League in 2015.

 Early life

-Jackson was born on September 19, 1990 in Overland Park, Kansas.
+Jackson was born on September 19, 1990, in Overland Park, Kansas.

 Jackson played high school soccer at Blue Valley West High School, where she was a four-year starter and a high school All-American her senior year.
 Jackson played club soccer for the KCFC Alliance Jazz.

 Collegiate career

-Jackson attended the University of Nebraska where she played as a forward and midfielder for the Cornhuskers.
+Jackson attended the University of Nebraska–Lincoln where she played as a forward and midfielder for the Cornhuskers.
 Jackson scored 35 goals and had 31 assists in 85 appearances for the Cornhuskers.